 Education is a key aspect of our work in Africa and our 7th International Congress on Education in Botanic Gardens was held from 1st – 6th November 2009 in Durban, South Africa.

-In 2016, BGCI opened an office at the IUCN Eastern and Southern Africa Regional Office in Nairobi, to support expansion of our programme and facilitate collaboration between botanic gardens within and outside of Africa.
 If you are interested in contributing funds to support BGCI’s Africa programme, the work of our partner botanic gardens, or sponsoring membership of a botanic garden in Africa please contact email@example.com

 We are grateful to the current and recent sponsors of our Africa programme; the Ashden Trust, the Rufford Foundation, the Mohamed bin Zayed Species Conservation Fund, the Darwin Initiative and the Japan Biodiversity Fund.